realmorg/realm/apps/web/src/pages/docs/learn/conditional-rendering.md

   <magic-element></magic-element>
 </realm-demo>

-## Available tags: `is-visible` and `is-hidden`
+## Conditional Rendering Tags: `is-visible` and `is-hidden`

-Realm provides two tags to handle conditional rendering: `is-visible` and `is-hidden`.
-Both tags accept the same attributes, but they have different behaviors.
+Realm offers two tags for handling conditional rendering: `is-visible` and `is-hidden`.
+Both tags accept the same attributes, but they exhibit different behaviors.

-The `is-visible` tag will render its content if the condition is true.
-Otherwise, it will render nothing.
-On the other hand, the `is-hidden` tag will hide its content if the condition is true.
+The `is-visible` tag will render its content if the specified condition evaluates to true.
+If the condition is false, it will render nothing.
+On the other hand, the `is-hidden` tag will hide its content when the condition is true.

-## Comparison operators
+## Comparison Operators

-In the<anchor-link href="/docs/learn/css">Dynamic styles</anchor-link> section, you learned about CSS logic, and it turns out that the comparison operators used for CSS logic and conditional rendering are quite similar.
-You can find a list of these comparison operators in the <anchor-link href="/references/misc/comparison-operators">Comparison Operators reference</anchor-link>, which provides a comprehensive overview.
+In the previous section on <anchor-link href="/docs/learn/css">Dynamic styles</anchor-link>, you explored CSS logic, and interestingly, the comparison operators used for CSS logic closely resemble those used for conditional rendering.
+You can find a comprehensive list of these comparison operators in the <anchor-link href="/references/misc/comparison-operators">Comparison Operators reference</anchor-link>, providing a detailed overview.